15 Divided By 1 3

 • Why do we flip the fraction when dividing?
 Dividing by a fraction is equivalent to multiplying by its reciprocal.
 Flipping the fraction is a shortcut to performing this multiplication.

 • Can I divide by a fraction using a calculator?
 Yes, most calculators can handle fraction division.
-However, understanding the underlying principles is crucial for problem-solving and avoiding calculator dependence.
+That said, understanding the underlying principles is crucial for problem-solving and avoiding calculator dependence.

 • What if the dividend is a fraction as well?
 The "Keep, Change, Flip" method still applies.